 fellas are my favorite figures.
 I made these chaps today.
 (I also made

-flexible clay and the
+the hats - flexible clay and the

 darker gun belt that you can't really see here).
 Hmm, this is getting

 to be pretty fun.
 I just may be buying more from you in the not too distant

 future.I LOVE that rich pull-up leather, as you know.
 I managed to use every